Mako (The Legend of Korra): Creation and conception

 Mako along with his brother Bolin were designed by Ryu Ki-Hyun.
 Mako went through a number of design changes.
 Joaquim Dos Santos originally wanted both characters to have strong noses, however the idea was nixed.
-It was decided that as the younger brother, Bolin's character would have a somewhat simplistic and naive view of the world, while Mako's character as the older brother and provider for the two, would be more reserved, cynical and serious in nature.
+It was decided that as the younger brother, Bolin's character would have a somewhat simplistic and naive view of the world, while Mako's character as the older brother and provider for the two, would be more reserved, brooding and serious in nature.

 Mako and Bolin live in Republic City a "modern metropolis" in the United Republic.
 According to the creators, the United Republic was founded by Aang and Zuko after the Hundred Year War as a place where benders and non-Benders from all four Kingdoms could live in harmony.
 Mako and Bolin were created in part to highlight the radical changes that had occurred in the seventy years since the end of the war, specifically the ethnic diversity and blending of cultures of the various nations in the United Republic.
 Mako and Bolin are the sons of an Earth Kingdom father and a Fire Nation mother.
 Because of the heritages of their parents, Mako is a firebender and Bolin is an earthbender.

 Toza teaching Mako pro-bending as well as Mako learning lightning techniques from Lightning Bolt Zolt were cut from the series to save time.
 During production of the second season, wherein Mako becomes an officer in Republic City, the design for his police uniform went through several concepts before its final design was settled on, all of which having his trademark red scarf tucked into his jacket.
 Bryan Konietzko made the decision to have it removed.
 Though Joaquim Dos Santos was initially supportive of the scarf being implemented, he left open to the idea that a police officer having on scarf while showing up to a crime spree would be "strange".

 Of the core members of Team Avatar in The Legend of Korra, Mako was the only one to remain single by the end of the series.
 He was originally intended to become romantically involved with Fire Lord Izumi's daughter during the fourth season, but the idea was scrapped as the writers felt there were too many characters in the season.